Bikeman868/NPL/docs/SYNTAX.md

 An `else` statement must follow an `if` or an `elseif` statement within a `route` or `accept` scope block.

-The `else` statement has a scope block containg instructions to execute if the preceeding `if` condition is `false`.
+The `else` statement has a scope block containg instructions to execute if the preceeding `if` condition is falsy.

 ## Elseif